tholemu/f5-agility-labs-xc/docs/class1/lab6.rst

 #.
 Now you will see monitoring/performance statistics within the F5XC dashboard.

 #.
 Naviate to the Monitoring > Performance section within the CDN configuration.
-Then select the CDN Distribution you just created (namespace-cdn).
+Then select the CDN Distribution you just created, <namespace>-cdn.

      .. image:: _static/lab6-015.PNG